apache/cordova-docs/www/docs/en/2.9.0/cordova/geolocation/geolocation.getCurrentPosition.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: geolocation.getCurrentPosition
 ---

 geolocation.getCurrentPosition
 ==============================

-Returns the device's current position as a `Position` object.
+Returns the device's current position as a `[Position](Position/position.html)` object.

     navigator.geolocation.getCurrentPosition(geolocationSuccess,
                                              [geolocationError],